Check out our new webcam!

 Iron Spring Geyser is a drilled spring prescribed by early physicians for iron deficiencies.
 It was on the daily walk for 1800s health-seekers.

-Navajo Sprin is located beneath the present popcorn and candy stor.
+Navajo Sprin is located beneath the present popcorn and candy store.
 Navajo Spring, a natural soda spring, attracted the Indians and settlers, which led to the establishment of Manitou Springs.
 Its water supplied a large bath house (spa) and a bottling plant.
 This Manitou Water was famous across the nation.

 Shoshone Spring, a natural spring with some sulphur, was highly recommended by physicians for its curative uses, before modern medicines.